Secaucus Junction

 Secaucus Junction (signed as Secaucus) is an intermodal transit hub served by New Jersey Transit (NJ Transit) and Metro-North Railroad in Secaucus, New Jersey.
 It is one of the busiest railway stations in North America.

 The $450 million, 321000 sqft station opened on December 15, 2003.
 It was known as Secaucus Transfer during planning stages and was dedicated as the Frank R. Lautenberg Rail Station at Secaucus Junction.
 U.S. Senator Frank Lautenberg, who died in 2013, was a transit advocate who had worked to allocate federal funds for the project.

 The station is on the Northeast Corridor (NEC) five miles west of New York Penn Station and five miles east of Newark Penn Station.
 At Secaucus, the NEC crosses above the Main Line, which originates/terminates at Hoboken Terminal; the station allows passengers to transfer between the two lines.
 The station is served by all NJ Transit rail lines except for the Atlantic City Line and the Princeton Branch.
 Amtrak trains run through Secaucus but do not stop.

-A bus terminal was built at the station in 2016.
+The Secaucus Junction Bus Plaza at the station opened in 2016.